redis-field-engineering/RedisEnterprisePrometheus/README.md

 ## Setup Data collection

-1. copy ansible/vars/main.yml.example to ansible/vars/main.yml and edit the file
+1. edit the file defaults/main.yml and change "azure1.mague.com" to the name of the cluster that you wish to monitor
 2. vagrant up --provision

 ## Views